microtrain/bootcamp/13-Express/02-Express.md

     p Hello
 ```

 Pug has two ways of reading in variables.
-You can use an equals sign against an element ```title= title``` or you can use a has tag with curly brances ```p Welcome to #{title}```.
+You can use an equals sign against an element ```title= title``` or you can use a hashtag with curly braces ```p Welcome to #{title}```.
 The latter allows you to inject the variable into a string whereas the former requires the variable to be the only data in the element.
 Pug has additional keywords such as ```extends``` which is used to call a particular template and ```block``` which is used to create a block of content to inject into a template.
 Don't worry if this doesn't make sense we will cover this again in a few minutes.

 From the VSC explorer navigate to *mean.example.com/views/index.pug* and change the following.